 Group testing for ASSET is offered weekly or biweekly.
 A listing of all other test dates is available at the Testing Center.
 Registration for group testing is done at the Testing Center.
-Testing Center hours are from 8 a.m. to 8 p.m., Monday through Thursday; 8 a.m. to 5 p.m., Friday; and 9 a.m. to 1 p.m., Saturday.
+Testing Center hours are from 8 a.m. to 8 p.m., Monday through Thursday; 8 a.m. to 5 p.m., Friday; and 9 a.m. to 1 p.m.
+Saturday during fall and spring semesters.
+The center observes reduced hours during the Summer semesters, 8 a.m. through 6 p.m., Monday through Thursday; and 8 a.m. through 5 p.m. on Friday.

 Individual testing for career assessment inventories, make-up exams, finals, English and math placement, credit by examination, etc., is done on an appointment basis.
-During registration a student can generally get the results for the reading and math sections of the ASSET immediately, be advised and register in one day if the student has already been accepted for admission.
+During registration a student can generally get the results for the reading and math sections of the COMPASS immediately, be advised and register in one day if the student has already been accepted for admissions.